Eyewitness memory (child testimony)

 An eyewitness testimony is a statement given under oath by a person present at an event who can describe what happened.
 During circumstances in which a child is a witness to the event, the child can be used to deliver a testimony on the stand.
 The credibility of a child, however, is often questioned due to their underdeveloped memory capacity and overall brain physiology.
 Researchers found that eyewitness memory requires high-order memory capacity even for well-developed adult brain.
-Because a child's brain is not yet fully developed, each child witness must be assessed by the proper authorities to determine their reliability as a witness and whether or not they are mature enough to accurately recall the event, provide important details and withstand leading questions.
+Because a child's brain is not yet fully developed, each child witness must be assessed by the proper authorities to determine their reliability as a witness and whether they are mature enough to accurately recall the event, provide important details and withstand leading questions.

 Brain development associated with eyewitness testimony

 Brain development is an after-forward process; from the occipital lobe (visual), to the temporal lobe (sensory, auditory and memory), to the parietal lobe (motor, pain, temperature, and stress), and finally to the frontal lobe (language, reasoning, planning, and emotion).
 All of these brain regions work together to build up our eyewitness memory.

 Generally, infants are born with formed brain systems and their brains develop very rapidly during the first three years.
 The size of a newborn brain is approximately 400g and continues to grow to 1100g at the age of three, which is close to the size of an adult brain (1300-1400g).

 Although infants are born with a properly formed brain, they are still far away from full development.
 The glial cells, which play a vital role in proper brain function (e.g. insulating nerve cells with myelin), keep growing to divide and multiply after birth.
 However, to have a fully developed eyewitness memory, the development of gray matter, white matter, the dentate gyrus and density of synapses are highly necessary.